 Because a Vegan diet typically requires that you eat vegetables and fruits rather than dairy, meat, and (most) processed snacks, the natural antioxidants can impact the way your skin, she said.

 I do find that patients who follow a primarily plant-based diet report brighter complexions and less bloating of the face,” she said.

 It does show up on your skin!

-“In some cases I find that when patients decide to go vegan, they are actually doing an overhaul of their wellbeing practices,” she said.
-“In those cases I definitely see a difference.
-More exercise, better skin hygiene, and better diet all goes towards healthier, more glowing skin.”
-Bhanusali stated that over time, a healthy plant-based diet will positively impact your skin.
-“The better you eat, the stronger and better your body looks overall,” he said.
-So there are some risks involved when it comes to going vegan, but those can be resolved by making sure that you’re getting all of the nutrients you need.
-But if you’re still unsure about giving up burgers forever, you can make changes to your diet to improve your skin.
+So there are some risks involved when it comes to going vegan, but those can be resolved by ensuring you’re getting all the nutrients you need.
+But if you’re still unsure about giving up burgers forever, you can change your diet to improve your skin.

-It’s not just about what you eat
+It’s not just about what you eat.

-Vegans are not associated with kindness and compassion by chance; it’s because they are being the change they want to see!
-Not to generalize or anything, but Jared Leto would like you much better if he saw you eating a vegan meal in a restaurant.
+Vegans are not associated with kindness and compassion by chance; they are being the change they want to see!
+Not to generalize, but Jared Leto would like you much better if he saw you eating a vegan meal in a restaurant.